Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Fisher matrix forecast

 How much information does the foreground data bring to cosmic baryon census, in addition to that offered by the localized FRBs and their measured $\mathrm{DM_{eg}}$ values alone?
 We can attempt to quantify this by rescaling the elements of the no-foreground Fisher matrix (which yields the forecast in Figure~\ref{fig:n96_no_fg}) until the resulting constraints are roughly the same as if foreground data is available (Figure~\ref{fig:forecasts}b) for the same sightlines.
 This is equivalent to increasing the number of sightlines available for analysis by that factor.
-We find that to approximately match the constraints of $\nfrb=96$ in Figure~\ref{fig:forecasts}b, we had to rescale the no-foreground Fisher matrix elements by $\sim 25\times$.
-In other words, the foreground data improves the Fisher information content of each localized sightline by $\sim 25\times$ toward our parameters of interest.
-Without foreground data, samples of $\nfrb \gtrsim 2000$ localized FRBs with known redshifts would be required to achieve similar constraints as $\nfrb \sim 100$ localized FRBs with foreground data.
+We find that to approximately match the constraints of $\nfrb=96$ in Figure~\ref{fig:forecasts}b, we had to rescale the no-foreground Fisher matrix elements by $\sim 25\times$. {In other words, the foreground data improves the Fisher information content such that every localized sightline that has a foreground map is equivalent to $\sim 25$ localized FRBs where only their redshift and total DM is known}.
+Without foreground data, samples of $\nfrb \gtrsim 2000$ localized FRBs with known redshifts would be required to achieve similar constraints as $\nfrb \sim 100$ localized FRBs with foreground data. {This is qualitatively consistent with the recent analysis of \citet{batten:2021a}, who found that $\sim 10^3$ localized FRBs are needed to distinguish between their no-feedback simulations and those with feedback (i.e.\ in effect, detect the existence of the CGM); whereas $\sim 10^4$ localized FRBs would be needed to distinguish between galaxy feedback models which lead to different CGM properties.}